Ricardorichie/Web3LotteryContract/README.md

 # Web3LotteryContract
-A lottery system system built with Solidity
+A lottery system built with Solidity